ferreirafabio/ferreirafabio.github.io/index.md

 ## About Me

 <img class="profile-picture" src="pic.gif">
-In October 2018, I joined the Stanford AI lab for my master's thesis to work in Jeannette Bohg's [IPRL group](http://iprl.stanford.edu) on graph neural networks.
+In late October 2018, I joined the Stanford AI lab for my master's thesis to work in Jeannette Bohg's [IPRL group](http://iprl.stanford.edu) on graph neural networks.
 I'm a computer science / machine learning M. Sc. student at the [Karlsruhe Institute of Technology](https://kit.edu) with interest in machine learning for robotics.
 Accompanying my M. Sc., I worked as a research assistant at the H2T lab ([High Performance Humanoid Technologies](http://h2t.anthropomatik.kit.edu/english/index.php)) with focus on robot perception and machine intelligence.
 I gained my Computer Science B. Sc. with distinction from the Karlsruhe University of Applied Sciences in September 2016 and am a scholar of the German National Academic Foundation.

 ## Pre-Prints and Publications
 7. J. Rothfuss, **F. Ferreira**, S. Boehm, S. Walther, M. Ulrich, T. Asfour, A. Krause: [Noise Regularization for Conditional Density Estimation](https://arxiv.org/abs/1907.08982), submitted to ICLR 2020, [website, [code]](https://github.com/freelunchtheorem/Conditional_Density_Estimation)